 Make sure you don’t overlook these metrics while evaluating AOV:

-Just like any other ecommerce aspect, its importance is associated to its business performance.
+Just like any other eCommerce aspect, its importance is associated with its business performance.
 When it comes to evaluating AOV, it is vital to consider these two factors in tandem: